 How does all this relate to recycled toilet paper?

-But for now, the key is to avoid thermal paper as much as possible as this is the worst offender perhaps because it is often recycled and may somehow become contaminated during the recycling process.
-The ink may be involved in the contamination as well.
+But for now, the key is to avoid thermal paper as much as possible.
+This stuff is the worst offender perhaps because it is often recycled and may somehow become contaminated during the reclamation process.

 If your job involves handling thermal paper receipts, for example, best to wear gloves.
 And, if you can turn down receipts and instead rely on an online itemization of your expenditures, that would be a good step as well.

 How to know if it’s virgin pulp?